 ;

-The data_free column shows the amount of free space that's allocated to a table that isn't actively in use.
+To find the amount of free space that's allocated to a table that isn't actively in use, view the data_free column.

 Reduce application table storage